-Tibet is a provincelevel autonomous region of the People's Republic of China.
-Tibet is the highest region on earth, with an average elevation of 4,900 metres (16,000 ft) for which it is calledthe roof of the world.
+Tibet is a autonomous region of the People's Republic of China.
+Tibet is the highest region on earth, with an average elevation of 4,500 metres for which it is called the roof of the world.
 With its raw high altitude valleys and lakes, smell of juniper incense, the low murmur of Tibetan chanting and the warm glow of butter lamps in monasteries, Tibet is uniquely a spiritual place of magnificent monasteries, remote retreats and pilgrim paths.

 Climate is not such a major consideration when visiting Tibet as many people might imagine.
 Winters (November to March) are cold (the average temperature in January is -2 degree Centigrade) but there is not much snow.
 Summers (May to September) have warm days with strong sunshine and cool nights.
 Spring, early summer and late autumn are the best times to visit Tibet.
 Mt Everest is particularly clear during April and May.

-From mid-July through to the end of September the monsoon starts to affect parts of Tibet.
-(The months of July and August bring half of Tibet’s annual rainfall.)
+From mid July through to the end of September, the monsoon starts to affect parts of Tibet.
+The months of July and August brings half of Tibet’s annual rainfall.
 Travel to western Tibet becomes slightly more difficult, the roads to the east are temporarily washed out and the Friendship Hwy sometimes becomes impassable.
 Trips to Mt Kailash can be undertaken from April to October, although September and October are considered the best months.
-October is also the best time to make a trip out to the east.Lhasa and its environs don’t get really cold until the end of November.
+October is also the best time to make a trip out to the east Lhasa and it do not get really cold until the end of November.
 New Year (Losar) in January or February is an excellent time to be in Lhasa, as is the Saga Dawa festival in April or May.

 Visas & Travelling Permit

-Visas for individual travel in China are easy to get from most Chinese Embassies.
+Chinese Visa for individual travel in China are easy to get from most Chinese Embassies.
 But the Chinese Visa and Tibet Permits are different.
-All travelers entering Tibet must also obtain SPECIAL TRAVEL PERMITS from the Tibetan Tourism Bureau (TTB), Lhasa which is required to buy an air ticket into Tibet.
+All travelers entering Tibet must also obtain SPECIAL TRAVEL PERMITS from the Tibetan Tourism Bureau (TTB), Lhasa.
 One cannot travel to Tibet with Chinese Visa.
-So, visitors need to enterTibet either through mainland China or Nepal.
-TRAVELLERSMUST OFFICIALLY BE PART OF A GROUP TOUR with a guide who will help dealing with the Chinese authorities at checkpoints.
-If you are traveling to Tibet via Nepal, you must obtain the Chinese visa which must be issued by the Chinese Embassy in Kathmandu but if you are planning to enter Tibet via mainland China, you need to get the Chinese visa from Chinese Embassy in your home country.As soon as you book the trip, Alpine Club of Himalaya arranges for the Tibet Travel Permits, for which you need to send us the copy of your passportif you wish to enter Tibet via Nepal and copies of your passport and Chinese Visaif you wish to enter Tibet via mainland China.
+TRAVELLERS MUST OFFICIALLY BE PART OF A GROUP TOUR with a guide who will help dealing with the Chinese authorities at checkpoints.
+If you are traveling to Tibet via Nepal, you must obtain the Chinese visa which must be issued by the Chinese Embassy in Kathmandu but if you are planning to enter Tibet via mainland China, you need to get the Chinese visa from Chinese Embassy in your home country.
+Arrangements for the Tibet Travel Permits are done by the tour operator with whom you book the tour with.

 1. Your passport should be valid for at least six months before travelling.
 Visa is not provided to the passports with less than six months’ validity.
 You need two passport-sized photos for the visa application.